MITgcm/MITgcm/doc/getting_started/getting_started.rst

 :varlink:`GLOBAL_SUM_ORDER_TILES`.

-In order to get bit-wise reproducible results between different tile domain decomposition (e.g., single tile on single processor versus multiple tiles either on single or multiple processors), one can choose to ``#define`` option :varlink:`CG2D_SINGLECPU_SUM` to use the far much slower :filelink:`global_sum_singlecpu.F <eesupp/src/global_sum_singlecpu.F>` for the key part of MITgcm algorithm :varlink:`CG2D` that relies on global sum.
+In order to get bit-wise reproducible results between different tile domain decompositions (e.g., single tile on single processor versus multiple tiles either on single or multiple processors), one can choose to ``#define`` option :varlink:`CG2D_SINGLECPU_SUM` to use the **MUCH** slower :filelink:`global_sum_singlecpu.F <eesupp/src/global_sum_singlecpu.F>` for the key part of MITgcm algorithm :filelink:`CG2D <model/src/cg2d.F>` that relies on global sum.
-This option is not only much slower but also requires large volume of communications so that it is practically unusable for large set-up ;
+This option is not only much slower but also requires a large volume of communications so it is practically unusable for a large set-up;
-furthermore, it does not address reproducibility when global sum is used outside :varlink:`CG2D`, as, e.g., in non-hydrostatic simulations.
+furthermore, it does not address reproducibility when global sum is used outside :filelink:`CG2D <model/src/cg2d.F>`, e.g., in non-hydrostatic simulations.

 In a default multi-processor configuration, each process opens and reads its own set of namelist files and open and writes its own standard output.
 This can